7 Best Kubernetes Observability Tools in 2026 (Tested & Compared)

 Tool Categories

-We split these tools into two main categories:
+We split the seven tools into two main categories:

 -